Laurel Thatcher Ulrich: Summary

 The first entry in A Midwife's Tale puts midwifery in a broader medical context within the Kennebec region, beginning to put Ballard's diary in context of other primary sources at the time.
 This chapter establishes the relationship between doctors and midwives during this time period.
 Ulrich also introduces the concept of “social medicine” in this chapter, referring to the sharing of information among midwives and doctors.
 This is evident in midwife manuals that Ulrich cites.

 Section 2 shows the separate economy among women in Hallowell.
 Ulrich describes this economy as facilitated by the 'social webs' of production and consumption.

 Section 3 follows an important rape trial in Hallowell.
-Mrs. Foster accused Judge North of raping her while her husband was away.
+A Mrs. Foster accused Judge North of raping her while her husband was away.
 Historians are able to contrast Martha's account of the trial with Henry Sewall's account.
-Henry Sewall opposed the Foster's religious beliefs whereas Martha Ballard felt sympathetic toward the Fosters because others judged them for their religious beliefs.
+Henry Sewall opposed the Fosters' religious beliefs whereas Martha Ballard felt sympathetic toward the Fosters because others judged them for their religious beliefs.

 Section 4 is concerned with the three Ballard family marriages which occurred in 1792, in which Ulrich explores the understanding of marriage and sex at this time.
 The mid-eighteenth century is seen as a turning point in history when children began only then to choose their own partners and Ballard's diary entries support this.
 It seems as though all the Ballard marriages in 1792 were courtships chosen by the children as opposed to arrangements proposed for economic benefits.
 Additionally, there is pre-marital sex.

-Section 5 details the fifty-three deliveries Ballard performed in 1793.
+Section 5 details the fifty-three deliveries of babies Ballard performed in 1793.
 Ulrich emphasizes that an average of one baby a week seems easy, but Martha often sat for weeks doing nothing, and for others, facing multiple births in a short time during poor weather.